-The total property area consists of approximately 74 acres, but the new development is occurring on the southern 21 acres of the property.
+The total property area consists of approximately 74 acres, but the new development is occurring on the northern 50 acres of the property with the southern 25 acres to possibly be developed at some time in the future after establishment of the subdivision.
 The area of development is primarily farm pasture with a few trees.
-The property currently drains to three valleys with ditches along the bottom.
+The property currently drains to the southeast through three valleys with ditches along the bottom.
 The side slopes of the valleys range around approximately 10-15 percent slope with the bottom slope of the ditches around an average of 4-6 percent slope.
 The southern two valleys converge on the property just south of the developed area.
 They exist the property to the east approximately 1500 feet from West Blackburn Fork.
-The northern valley exits to the east as well approximately 1400 feet north of the southern outfall, also approximately 1500 feet from West Blackburn Fork.
-West Blackburn Fork is part of the Upper Cumberland Cordell Hull watershed.
+The northern valley exits to the east as well approximately 1400 feet north of the southern outfall, also approximately 1500 feet from West Blackburn Fork is part of the Upper Cumberland Cordell Hull watershed.
 The site is located in Putnam County, Tennessee.
 (See attached USGS map).